munificent/craftinginterpreters/book/evaluating-expressions.md

 ```

 According to [IEEE 754][], which specifies the behavior of double precision
-numbers, dividing a zero by zero gives you the special "NaN" ("not a number")
+numbers, dividing a zero by zero gives you the special **NaN** ("not a number")
 value.
-Strangely enough, NaN is supposed to be *not* equal to itself.
+Strangely enough, NaN is *not* equal to itself.

-In Java, the `==` operator on doubles preserves that behavior, but the
+In Java, the `==` operator on primitive doubles preserves that behavior, but the
-`equals()` method on Double does not.
-Lox uses the latter, so doesn't follow
+`equals()` method on the Double class does not.
+Lox uses the latter, so doesn't
-IEEE.
-These kinds of subtle incompatibilities occupy a dismaying fraction of
+follow IEEE.
+These kinds of subtle incompatibilities occupy a dismaying fraction
-language implementer's lives.
+of language implementers' lives.

 [ieee 754]: https://en.wikipedia.org/wiki/IEEE_754